 It’s not uncommon for marketing automation software to include a handful of features typically found in a CRM tool, like live chat or customer support capabilities.

 Before making a final decision, it’s essential to understand which additional features you need to fill the gap between marketing and sales or customer service.

 You may already have these systems in place.
 So, you won’t need these additional features.
 But if you don’t, you might be able to save money, hassle, and time by choosing a software that includes everything you’re missing under one roof.

-Hubspot is my top recommendation for most businesses.
+Constant Contact is my top recommendation for most businesses.
 It’s built for small to midsize companies interested in automating their marketing processes to grow their businesses and save time.

 Plus, it’s affordable, easy to use, and packed full of powerful automation features.
 Try Constant Contact free for 60-days–no credit card needed to sign up.